kanidm/kanidm/book/src/accounts/people.md

 # People Accounts

 A person represents a human's account in Kanidm.
 The majority of your users will be a person who will use this account in their daily activities.
-These entries may contain personaly identifying information that _is_ considered by kani to be sensitive.
+These entries may contain personally identifying information that _is_ considered by Kanidm to be sensitive.
 Because of this, there are default limits to who may access these data.

 ## Creating Person Accounts